Japanese Patterns of Design

 Kanda Yabusoba, Osake

-If you are a frequent Japanese noodles lover, you may know this tradition that you enjoy some cups of sake before you start eating Buckwheat noodles.
+If you are a frequent Japanese noodles lover, you may know this tradition of enjoying some cups of sake before you start eating Buckwheat noodles.
 This practice lets you feel warmed up for the noodles and make your conversation with your company smooth.

-It’s popular you have them warmed but you can enjoy it with cold temperature as well like we did.
+It’s popular you have them warmed, but you can enjoy it in cold temperatures as well like we did.

 You can enjoy other alcohol like beer, shochu, and soft drinks.